FCanfran/ATM-DP/gdb/README.md

 More hands-on tutorial links:
 - [Installation of Neo4j in Ubuntu 22.04](https://www.virtono.com/community/tutorial-how-to/how-to-install-neo4j-on-ubuntu-22-04/ )

 Once we have a Neo4j graph database instance available, we can proceed to the population process.

-The population of the Neo4j database can be done in two possible ways:
-- CSV tables imports.
-- With scripts to create with cypher commands all the nodes, relations... all the database.

-The explanation of this process can be seen in the golang `populatemodule` subdirectory.
+The explanation of this process can be seen in the `populatemodule` subdirectory.